codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

    - Character count/limit

 6. **Session Detail Page Integration:**
-   - Add ChatPanel at bottom of session detail page
+   - Add ChatPanel at bottom of session detail page (shown for any terminal session status)
+   - Use `isTerminalSessionStatus()` helper to check if chat should be shown
    - Add collapsible controls for session sections (header, alert, timeline, analysis)
    - Show chat indicator badge in header when chat exists
    - Check chat availability on session load